dannyp99/dotfiles/README.md

 ## TMUX

-Simple customization for Tmux theme
+Simple customization for Tmux theme.
+Mostly just a tpm installation and cattpuccin plugin install